 For starters, let’s clarify what a pizza stone is.
 If you know something about traditional pizza, you might be familiar with wood-fired ovens.

-Not only do they reach insanely high temperatures, which help cook the dough much faster than other ovens, but they also count on a bottom made of bricks, which radiates heat from downward to the dough and creates the typical crust.
+They reach insanely high temperatures, which help cook the dough much faster than other ovens, and they also count on a bottom made of bricks, which radiates heat from downward to the dough and creates the typical crust.

 A pizza stone is a flat baking slab (usually in stone, ceramic, or clay) that you can place inside your oven rack.
 You can find them in different shapes and thicknesses, with thicker stones being more durable but expensive.
 Once heated up, the hot stone transmits the heat to the bottom of the pizza dough, recreating the concept of a traditional wood-fired oven.